lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 **4 Productivity**
 ------------------

-BunsenLabs contains a bunch of apps you can install with a simple click via the Openbox menu.
+BunsenLabs contains a bunch of apps you can install with a simple click in the Openbox menu.

 Other apps are available from the repos & 3rd party sources.
 If that is the case, the instructions will show an apt-get install command.